Bachelor of Science student, Eileen Lam, describes her love of science and the highlights of her time studying at Melbourne.

 I have always loved science since a young girl.
 Watching all those Animal Planet and Discovery Channel documentaries has fuelled my love for science.
-Having great science teachers from a very young age and seeing women in science has inspired me to pursue a career in science.
-Also just the wonderful world created around us has gotten me fascinated and amazed by the wonderful work and art that is life and science.
+Having great science teachers since a very young age has also definitely influenced my interest in science

 While at high school, I was still sheltered under my teachers.
 Coming to university, I just didn’t expect the amount of freedom but also self-responsibility that came with it.
 Suddenly there was no one at university to hold my hand.
 But I also realised that the helping hands so many students seek of are actually just there; not holding onto us but beside us so that whenever we need help, we can always reach out and hold on to a hand.